 Major Gifts

-4 Tips for a New Major Gifts Officer
+Feeling Out of Your League?: 4 Tips for New Major Gifts Officers (MGO)

-2. Use your inexperience as an opportunity to cultivate current donors.
-Here’s one way: ask for a meeting with a donor to help you practice your pitch prior to your first meeting with a prospective donor.
-Your current donor will appreciate being asked for advice critical to the organization’s fundraising efforts, and she will feel like a part of the team in an advisory role—not just someone who writes checks.
+Here’s one way: ask for a meeting with a current donor to help you practice your pitch prior to your first meeting with a prospective benefactor.
+Your current donor will appreciate being asked for advice critical to the organization’s fundraising efforts, and she/he will feel like a part of the team in an advisory role—not just someone who writes checks.

-3. Similarly, share that you are new to your organization when in meetings with potential donors, too, and solicit their feedback on your performance throughout the meeting.
+When meeting with a potential donor, solicit their feedback on your performance throughout the meeting.
 This vulnerability accomplishes two things: it dismantles the transactional feeling of the monetary ask you are gearing up for, and it allows your donor to feel engaged on a deeper level with the organization.

-Be Willing to Learn as a Major Gifts Fundraiser
+MGO Bonus Tip: Be Willing to Learn as a Major Gifts Fundraiser.

 For new development personnel, there is a natural tendency to want to prove oneself as a fundraising expert as soon as possible.
 But the authenticity and vulnerability recommended here will probably make you more successful than “playing the expert” on major gifts fundraising too soon.
 Demonstrating your willingness to learn exhibits a type of maturity different from that of being a seasoned expert: it conveys humbleness, and everyone, especially donors, likes to be around someone who they can take under their wing and share their wisdom with.